leonhfr/honeybadger/README.md

   - None (default): no quiescence search is performed.
   - AlphaBeta: negamax algorithm with alpha-beta pruning.

+- **TranspositionStrategy**

+  Transposition hash table strategy to use.
+Available strategies are:

+  - None (default): no transposition hash table is used.

 - **Hash**

   Size of the transposition hash table in megabytes (MB).